-It is possible to calculate the three-dimensional local orthogonal coordinates of the points by the re-truncation method.
-It is possible to solve this problem by taking advantage of the measured slope lengths.
-In this case, the problem is also referred to as space re-traction.
+It is possible to calculate the three-dimensional local orthogonal coordinates of the points by the resection method.
+It is possible to solve this problem by taking advantage of the measured zenith angles.
+In this case, the problem is also referred to as space resection.

-In this method, the three-dimensional coordinates are to be calculated between a point P and at least three points such as $A(y_a,x_a,z_a)$, $B(y_b,x_b,z_b)$ ve $C(y_c,x_c,z_c)$ The 3D coordinates of the P (y_p,x_p,z_p) point can be calculated by the d_a , d_b , d_c slope distance measure.
-Geometric solution of the problem is the intersection of 3 spheres is found which are a center and d_a radius, B center d_b radius and C center d_c radius.
-[5]
+In this method, the three-dimensional coordinates are to be calculated between point P and at least three points such as $A(y_a,x_a,z_a)$, $B(y_b,x_b,z_b)$ ve $C(y_c,x_c,z_c)$ the 3D coordinates of the P (y_p,x_p,z_p) point can be calculated by the α , β , γ zenith angles measure [5].
+The problem is to find the cutting points of the three cones with peak angle 2α at point A, peak angle 2β at point B and peak angle 2γ at point C.

-Figure 2: Intersection of three sphere [18]
+Figure 2: Intersection of three cone [5]